-This page will cover Derbyshire, Herefordshire, Leicestershire, Northamptonshire, Nottinghamshire, Rutland, Shropshire, Staffordshire, Warwickshire, West Midlands and Worcestershire
+This section covers Derbyshire, Herefordshire, Leicestershire, Northamptonshire, Nottinghamshire, Rutland, Shropshire, Staffordshire, Warwickshire, West Midlands and Worcestershire

-These are general websites which have details of some accessible places or walks that may or may not be listed on our County pages.
+These are general websites which have details of some accessible places or walks that may or may not be listed on the individual County pages.